sheamckenziebc/jasonjunk/README.md

-# Island Drains & Excavation Website
+# Jason's Junk Hauling Website

-A professional website for Island Drains & Excavation, a drainage and excavation service company serving Vancouver Island, British Columbia.
+A professional website for Jason's Junk Hauling, a junk removal and hauling service company serving Victoria and South Vancouver Island, British Columbia.

 ## Overview

-This website showcases Island Drains & Excavation's expertise in drainage and excavation services, highlighting their services, specialties, and company information.
+This website showcases Jason's Junk Hauling's expertise in junk removal and hauling services, highlighting their services, specialties, and company information.
 The website is designed to be responsive, modern, and user-friendly.

 ## Features